Connects: Great Falls, MT, to Dawson Creek, BC

 GF 802 Turnoff for the Philip J. Currie Dinosaur Museum, a 41,000 square-foot state-of-the-art facility that includes new Alberta species never displayed before.

 GF 812 BEAVERLODGE (pop.
 2,365); all services.
-Visitor information.
-Photo op at giant beaver statue.
+Visitor information in the cultural centre next to the giant beaver statue; gift shop, tea room.

 GF 844 Alberta–British Columbia border.